JessicaNathany/JessicaNathany/README.md

 I am Software Enginer Backend at Globo and I have eight years with C# Language and stack .NET Core, I am a postgraduate in MBA in Software Architecture and Development.
 I founder the technology podcast [Café Debug](https://cafedebug.com.br), where I create technology content for sharing knowledge de the IT area.
 I was working with projects such as e-commerce, digital bank, and now entertainment.

-💻 Technologies I work with
--  Proficiency in C#, SQL, .NET Core, and SQL Server/MySQL databases
--  Experience with cloud platforms, specifically AWS and services like RDS, EC2, S3, DynamoDB, and Lambda
--  Familiarity with automation tools like Docker, Azure DevOps, and GitFlow for CI/CD
--  I have a solid understanding of event-driven architecture concepts and experience in messaging technologies, particularly the RabbitMQ tool
--  Experience working with both SQL and NoSQL databases, specifically DynamoDB and MongoDB
--  Strong understanding of software development principles like SOLID, Design Patterns, and Clean Code/Clean Architecture
--  Knowledge of unit testing and testing frameworks
--  Ability to design scalable and maintainable systems using System Design concepts
--  Observability and Monitoring

 <h3 align="left">Articles</h3><br />